Last updated October 22, 2025

 is considered the primary database.

-If your Heroku Postgres database isn’t connected to a Heroku application, you must retrieve the HEROKU_POSTGRESQL_WHITE_URL
+If your Heroku Postgres database isn’t connected to a Heroku app, you must retrieve the connection string of the upgraded database and update your application and any external systems to point them to the new, upgraded database.

 Deprovisioning the Old Primary Database

-After you upgrade your database, be sure to deprovision your old primary database:
+After you upgrade your database with the Follower Failover or Data Copy upgrade methods, be sure to deprovision your old primary database:

 $ heroku addons:destroy HEROKU_POSTGRESQL_LAVENDER --app example-app